Written by Medicover Team and Medically Reviewed by

 Leprosy, also known as Hansen's disease, is a chronic infectious disease caused by the bacteria Mycobacterium leprae.
 Early diagnosis and appropriate treatment are crucial to managing this condition effectively.
-In this article, we will discuss the top 5 medications for treating leprosy, focusing on their uses, benefits, and potential side effects.
+In this article, we will discuss the top 5 medications for treating leprosy, focusing on their uses, benefits, and potential leprosy medication side effects.

-Dapsone
+1. Dapsone

 Rifampicin is another critical medication in the fight against leprosy.
 It works by inhibiting RNA synthesis in bacteria, thereby preventing them from multiplying.
 Rifampicin is usually administered once a month due to its potent bactericidal properties.